ml-opensource/CutoutViewIndicator/README.md

 indicates exactly which page is currently showing, mimicking the slightest perturbation in the ViewPager](http://i.imgur.com/fKOez3z.gif)

-![Sample scrolling effect with ClippedImageViewGenerator and RecyclerView.
+![Sample scrolling effect with ClippedImageCellGenerator and RecyclerView.
 The RecyclerView scrolls vertically through colored rectangles, each a child View, each equal in width and height to the RecyclerView itself.
 An indicator on the left side mirrors these movements with a star-shaped indicator.
-Thanks to the ClippedImageViewGenerator, the star appears to move under the views, showing only half of itself when half of the associated cell is visible.](http://i.imgur.com/WwhvqT3.gif)
+Thanks to the ClippedImageCellGenerator, the star appears to move under the views, showing only half of itself when half of the associated cell is visible.](http://i.imgur.com/WwhvqT3.gif)